VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Security/extensions/extending-usermanager-and-rolemanager.md

+﻿# ASP.NET Identity UserManager and RoleManager Extension

-﻿Virto Commerce has a custom implementation of default `UserManager` and `RoleManager`, which is [**VirtoCommerce.Platform.Web.Security.CustomUserManager**](https://github.com/VirtoCommerce/vc-platform/blob/dev/src/VirtoCommerce.Platform.Security/CustomUserManager.cs) and [**VirtoCommerce.Platform.Web.Security.CustomRoleManager**](https://github.com/VirtoCommerce/vc-platform/blob/dev/src/VirtoCommerce.Platform.Security/CustomRoleManager.cs), respectively.
+Virto Commerce has a custom implementation of default `UserManager` and `RoleManager`, which is [VirtoCommerce.Platform.Web.Security.CustomUserManager](https://github.com/VirtoCommerce/vc-platform/blob/dev/src/VirtoCommerce.Platform.Security/CustomUserManager.cs) and [VirtoCommerce.Platform.Web.Security.CustomRoleManager](https://github.com/VirtoCommerce/vc-platform/blob/dev/src/VirtoCommerce.Platform.Security/CustomRoleManager.cs), respectively.

-## Overriding UserManager with Custom Implementation
+## Override UserManager with Custom Implementation

-Virto's custom User Manager is registered in the DI as the `UserManager` type and a factory method, which allows using UserManager within the scoped requests.
+The Virto Commerce custom User Manager is registered in the DI as the `UserManager` type and a factory method, which allows using UserManager within the scoped requests.

 ```csharp title="module.cs"
 public void Initialize(IServiceCollection serviceCollection)